 5. Replace Kitchen Cabinet Handles

 Major renovations are best spent in the kitchen, as that will have the biggest return on your investment in terms of home value.
-One of the cheapest renovations you can make that will drastically change the look of your kitchen is upgrading cabinet handles and drawer pulls.
+One of the cheapest kitchen renovations you can make that will drastically change its look is upgrading cabinet handles and drawer pulls.
 This is a simple DIY project and a cheap investment that will transform your kitchen.
 The most important aspect of choosing handles is ensuring that the finish matches the other accents in the kitchen.

 6. Add Outdoor Seating

 Create small seating or dining areas in outdoor spaces to make the property seem more spacious and liven up the front or back porch.
 To craft an outside space that appears well put together and inviting, lay down an outdoor rug and use a firepit as a centerpiece.
 You can also put up a pergola and hang curtains on the sides to add privacy, as well as string lights from the top for the